 - The exposition for Suikoden V takes about eight-to-twelve hours.

-- Harvest Moon Tree of Tanquility has a very long one as well, taking up multiple in game days before the set up is done being explained and they let you play on your own.
+- Harvest Moon: Tree of Tranquility has a very long one as well, taking up multiple in game days before the set up is done being explained and they let you play on your own.

 - The unskippable intro to Valkyrie Profile last for thirty minutes if you don't bother reading any of the text.
 If you want the complete intro, you have option of watching it on the main title with that being twenty minutes.

-- Mother 3 is divided up into eight chapters.
+- MOTHER 3 is divided up into eight chapters.
 The first three happen over the course of three days, and cover the perspective of three different characters.
 Story-wise, they're important, but the gameplay suffers somewhat.
-It Gets Better after the Time Skip.
+It improves after the Time Skip.